fkurz/vpnctl/README.md

   host: vpn.someserver.com
   # User name to authenticate with
   username: user-name
-  # Password authenticate with for the given user
+  # Password to authenticate the given user with
   password: password
 openvpn-endpoint:
   # Tells vpnctl to use OpenVPN